bongadi/GITHUB-INTRODUCTION/README.md

 Briefly you will learn the basics of GitHub.

 **Objectives**
-1. Inroduction to Repositories, branches , Pull requests and Forking
+1. Introduction to Repositories, branches , Pull requests and Forking
 2. You will make a short Markdown file (profile.md) that you can use as your Profile ReadMe.